 - Click the grid icon in the top-left corner of your screen, then select Shop from the menu

-- Go to the right sidebar and select Customise (below Design your shop)
+- Go to the right-sidebar and select Customize (below Design your shop)

-- Select the listings you’d like to include in your shopfront, then click Continue
+- Select the listings you’d like to include in your storefront, then click Continue

 2. Create (and update) your listings